Tag Archive for 'film'

 Let’s not forget that showing the ugly side of things can take some courage, since most people prefer, when possible, to avoid the ugly truths about themselves and their communities.
 The real world doesn’t always offer a happy ending, at least not in this life, and Scorsese doesn’t shy away from stories that acknowledge as much, even though it means that his film might make less money.

 Nor does Scorsese rely entirely on glamorous people or sexy moments to fill his stories.
 In Bringing Out the Dead he shows us feeble people close to death and believable drug addicts, neither of which are pleasant to behold.
-In films like Alice Doesn’t Live Here Anymore, much screen time is given to the irritating antics of the young boy like his snotty nose sniffs and his annoying, failed attempts at humor.
+In films like Alice Doesn’t Live Here Anymore, much screen time is given to the irritating antics of the young boy, like his snotty nose sniffs and his annoying, failed attempts at humor.

 Alice Doesn’t Live Here Anymore – 1974